 Like in optical flow estimation, the unknown depth map should be such that for all pixels $x \in \Omega$ , the transformation into the other images $I_i$ should give rise to the same color as in the reference image $I_1$ .

 This cost function can be minimized at framerate by coarse-to-fine linearization solved in parallel on a GPU.

-Stuehmer, Gumhold, Cremers, "Realtime Dense Geometry from a Handheld Camera," DAGM 2010.
+Stuehmer, Gumhold, Cremers, DAGM 2010.

 Realtime Dense